Medicines & Supplements A to Z > Dextromethorphan

 Where to buy Dextromethorphan in Hong Kong?

-In Hong Kong, Dextromethorphan is an over-the-counter medicine and can be purchased without a prescription in a pharmacy by speaking with the pharmacist.
-It can also be obtained from doctors.
+In Hong Kong, the classification of Dextromethorphan depends on its concentration in the preparation.
+It can be an over-the-counter medicine which can be purchased without a prescription from any retail outlet in Hong Kong.
+This includes grocery stores, convenience stores, medicine shops, and pharmacies.
+Some are pharmacy-only products.
+Dextromethorphan can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

 For detailed information about the use of Dextromethorphan in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.